reloadedd/Faculty/README.md

 # Faculty
-Projects, tools and snippets of code that worth sharing, made for helping in college
+Projects, tools and snippets of code that are worth sharing, made for helping in college